tfreinberger/Nx6RtkHelper/README.md

 After sending valid GGA sentences, rtk corrections are receiving.
 Send the rtk corrections to the module like this.
-The module will automatically recieve corrected NMEA data.
+The module will automatically handle it and you are able to receive corrected NMEA data.
 ```
 @Override
     public void onRTKData(byte[] data, int size) {